urastogi885/a-star-robot/README.md

 - [Naman Gupta](https://github.com/namangupta98/)

 ## Overview
 This project is an implementation of A* algorithm on a rigid non-holonomic robot to traverse through a known environment.
-The project is divided into three main phases.
+The project is divided into 4 phases.

 - Phase-1: Installation of ROS and V-REP
 - Phase-2: Implementation of A* on a non-holonomic robot
+- Phase-3: Implementation of A* on a differential-drive robot
+- Phase-4: Implementation of A* on Turtlebot using ROs

+Phase 3 and 4 have been implemented on another [repository](https://github.com/urastogi885/a-star-turtlebot)

 <p align="center">